Is It Possible to Increase Your IQ?

 So instead of focusing on your score, think of IQ tests as a new opportunity.
 They can measure your performance when it comes to one very specific area.
 If you work on that performance, you can be more successful in other areas as well.

-See: Science Based Signs of Intelligence
+Check out: Science Based Signs of Intelligence

 A Final Word